nclarknz/Glances/README.md

 This is an extended version of the Glances core integration in Home Assistant.
-It provides more data for the containers.
-That is is shows a list of all containers installed on the system and its id, name, cpu usage, mem usuage, uptime and engine per each container.
+It provides more data for the containers and also the output for any amps plugins that are configured (inlcuding custom).
+It shows a list of all containers installed on the system and its id, name, cpu usage, mem usuage, uptime and engine per each container.

 This also uses a modified version of the glances_api to also return the results from using the AMPS plugin and also adds in the container info per container.
 In the glances2b_api directory, will need to copy the contents of this to the /usr/local/lib/python/site-packages/glances_api folder (May need to put the version number of python as well.) and overwite the existing ones (After taking a a backup of course) Everytime that HA is updated you may need to copy this over again.